Advertiser Disclosure

 It depends on the credit card issuer.
 Most credit card issuers report on a specific day each month, which could be before or after your due date.
 So, you want to reach out to your credit card issuer directly to confirm so you’ll know when to make your credit card payment(s) each month.
 If you pay everything before the end of the billing cycle, your credit score won’t get hurt, but your payment history can impact your score quicker if you repay the debt before the issuer reports to the credit bureaus.

-When to Pay Your Credit Card to Help You Build Credit
+When to Pay Your Credit Card Bills

 Falling behind on credit card payments could have severe consequences for your credit score.
 It is best not to carry a balance into the following billing cycle.
 But if you pay your statement balance in full each month, you won’t have to worry about fees, penalty APRs and adverse credit reporting.

-Your credit utilization ratio should stay below 30%.
+Your credit utilization rate should stay below 30%.
 If utilization gets close to 30% or exceeds it, you should prioritize paying down your credit card balance to preserve your credit rating.
 You could end up making several payments each month to stay below the 30% threshold, but you’ll also prevent a high rate of utilization from hurting your credit score.
 You have time to lower your credit utilization ratio before the credit card issuer provides the major credit bureaus with the latest update.

 Paying Your Credit Card Balance in Full

 If you pay your credit card balance in full each month before the credit card issuer reports to the credit bureaus, your credit score could benefit.
 Your credit report will reflect a utilization rate of zero, which positively influences your credit score.
 This is the best way to approach credit card ownership.
 If you only spend what you can afford, it’s easier to keep your credit in a good position and never fall behind on debt.
 Trimming expenses and looking at additional income opportunities can help you pay your credit card balance in full each month.
-Having a 0% APR Instacash advance would also help ensure you pay your bill on time.

 Keeping Credit Card Accounts Open